SamuelPlentz/quicktext/NEXT.md

-[ ] make template manager use files loaded from background, parse them on its own [ ] replace XUL template manager with HTML template manager
+[ ] make template manager use files loaded from background, parse them on its own [ ] replace XUL template manager with HTML template manager [ ] add gallery for attachments, images and text files, which are currently
+    references via file system paths, which will not work as a pure webextension

 [ ] keyword + special seems to eat the leading space